slivingston/rcomp/README.rst

 Source code for clients are in the directory ``frontend/``.
-They are approximately sorted according to programming language, e.g., the directory ``py/`` contains a client library in Python.
+They are approximately sorted according to programming language, e.g., the directory ``py/`` contains a client library in Python, and the directory ``js/`` contains a client library in JavaScript (ECMAScript) with examples using Node.js.
 Note that some clients have Web UIs, so their installation and execution involve "backend" components, e.g., nginx configurations.

 Version management